-NOTE 1: Ideally, the initial capture of Hydrography data should be done at Master Level 1 and the other levels of detail should be derived by generalisation from the Master Level 1 data.
+NOTE 1: The recommended method is to ensure the initial capture of Hydrography data at Master Level 1 or better and to get the other levels of detail by generalisation from the Master Level 1 data.
 The generalisation process implies mainly selection of main features and simplification of geometry.